 echo “Hello World”;

-On the other hand if I wanted to do the same thing in Ruby alls I would write is:
+On the other hand, to do the same thing with Ruby you would simply write is

 puts “Hello World”